ronthesoul/awsCourse/README.md

 - Managed by AWS — automatically scales and is highly available within its AZ.
 - Commonly used for software updates, API calls, or downloading packages without exposing instances publicly.

+---

 ### **Route 53**

-**Amazon Route 53** is AWS’s managed DNS service that can register domains, host DNS records, and route traffic based on rules.
+**Amazon Route 53** is AWS’s managed DNS service that can register domains, host DNS records, and route traffic based on-rules.

 - **Public Hosted Zones** – Serve DNS records accessible from the internet.
 - **Private Hosted Zones** – Serve DNS records only to resources within associated VPCs.